 5. Finish what you Started

 Something motivated you to start each and every action you do each day.
-A boss can motivate you to be on time each day to work, and your paycheck can be a motivation for you to show up to work at all.
-There are also motivations to do laundry, plan meals, and make training each time you are scheduled.
+An angry boss might motivate you to be on time each day to work, while a small paycheck might motivate you to show up to work.
+There are also motivations to do laundry, plan meals, make physical training each time you are scheduled.
 Once you start something you will soon find there are often obstacles that get in our way.
 Laundry might be put on hold while dealing with a sibling dispute, dinner might be late on the table because an unexpected phone call interrupted your prep time.
 Each time you overcome an obstacle and succeed by finishing your task it adds to your sense of accomplishment.
 Taking the obstacles seriously will enable you to focus on it and then get back to your plan.
 It is a great feeling to start something and cross it off your daily list.
 It is even a bigger boost to cross things off your weekly or monthly to do list.

 6. Eliminate “Can’t” and “But” from your vocabulary

 Those obstacles that get in your way when working toward a goal will come.
 How we handle those obstacles define our success.
 When we start allowing those obstacles and life to get in our way we often start making excuses.
-You’ll start off by saying “ I can’t get the laundry done today because the kid were acting up.”
-“I didn’t eat to support my goals but I didn't eat the whole cake.”
+You’ll start off by saying “ I can’t get the laundry done today because the kids were acting up.”
+“I didn’t get to my training session but I did walk a lot while doing errands.”
 Those words are self-defeating.
 Turn those two little words into possibilities.
 You can do anything you truly set your mind to.